nguyenphuminh/catniff/README.md

 ## Tensors

-Tensors in Catniff can be created by passing in a number of an nD array, and there are built-in methods that can be used to perform tensor arithmetic:
+Tensors in Catniff can be created by passing in a number or an nD array, and there are built-in methods that can be used to perform tensor arithmetic:
 ```js
 const { Tensor } = require("catniff");